 "Now for one day a week through the summer, [my child] can experience fun without the anxiety provoking expectations of trying to fit in." ~Parent of a child who attended Camp Rainbow

 Northwestern Counseling & Support Services is able to offer programs such as this because of funding support provided by you, our community.
-Special thanks to United Way of Northwestern Vermont and the many volunteers that make Camp Rainblow possible.
-This event is typically held each April during Autism Awareness Month, and details can be found on the NCSS Calendar located on this website under about us around the time of the event.
-Additional funding is provided through various state and federal grants.
+Special thanks to the Knights of Columbus who support Camp Rainblow year after year.
 Started in 2014, the Annual Northwestern Walk for Austism will also be held each Spring and walkers raise funds for various ASD programming at NCSS.
 Again, thank you for the support you provide in ensuring our community has access to the services needed.